 Yes, we will provide a communal cooking area.
 Please bring your own pots and pans, we will provide the rest, and remember, NO single use plastic please!

 Yes, run by Posh Wash.
 They will be about £3- £4.
 They will be fully serviced and therefore cleaned regularly.
 We will be asking you only use environmentally friendly products, so no harmful chemicals.

-As our showers drain off into a soak-away, it’s even more important that you don’t use any products that contain environmentally harmful chemicals.
+It’s important that you don’t use any products that contain environmentally harmful chemicals.
 Generally “Paraben” and “SLS” free products are OK.
 We will be working with some suppliers to try and offer some options to buy on-site in case you forget.
 The lovely people at Posh Wash will be checking what you are taking in with you.

-Yes, there are plenty water points all across the sites which will be marked on the public map.
+Yes, there are plenty of water points all across the sites which will be marked on the public map.

-Yes but we ask that you only use biodegradable glitter bought from a reputable supplier.
+Yes, but we ask that you only use biodegradable glitter bought from a reputable supplier.
 Avoiding microplastics is really important to us – please support us in this.

-- Your stomping shoes.
+- Your stomping shoes – proper ones!

 - A tent – please try to buy one that lasts instead of cheaper, more “disposable” one, as these are typically non-recyclable and end up in a landfill.